vinaya-class/vinaya-class.github.io/src/18-bowls.md

 **Object:** bowl, robe, sitting cloth, needle box, or belt.

-Hiding other requisites is a *dukkaṭa* offence.
+Hiding other requisites is a *dukkaṭa* offense.

-Hiding the requisites of a samanera or anagarika is a *dukkaṭa* offence.
+Hiding the requisites of a samanera or anagarika is a *dukkaṭa* offense.

 **Perception** of whose requisite it is, is not a mitigating factor.

 A 'friendly game' fulfils **Intention** all the same.

-### Non-offences
+### Non-offenses

 - putting away items to their proper place
 - putting it away as a teaching lesson, with the intention to give it back after